Antenna types: Dipoles

 A "bow-tie" antenna is a flattened version of a biconical antenna, with similar broad-band advantages.
 Also called butterfly antennas, they are dipoles with arms shaped like triangles or arrow-heads (▶◀ ᐅᐊ ⪥); the antenna feedpoint is where the tips of the triangles meet.
 The triangles can either be a metal sheet with solid metal centers (▶◀), or two wires with their far ends connected (ᐅᐊ) outlining the shape of a bow-tie, or with unconnected ends in an "X" shape (⪥).
 (Note: Batwing antennas, biconical antennas, bow-tie antennas are electrically similar and have analogous advantages, such as being broadbanded.)

 Dipole and monopole design variability

-Designs of linear antennas can be modified by using segments made of a bundled "cage" of wires instead of just a single wire, in order to simulate a single very "fat" wire.
-Another adaption is to bend otherwise straight segments near their ends, instead of only using completely straight wire, and exploiting the bent, folded, and zig-zagged dipole ends to fit in a tight space.
-Both of these adaptions to linear antenna designs are considered relevant, but minor distinctions between antennas.